When Pottery and Porcelain Needs a Qualified Appraisal for Donation, Estate or Insurance

 Evidence checklist before your first appraiser meeting

-A strong intake package lowers back-and-forth and improves your chance of getting a qualified report that fits the chosen lane.
+A strong request package lowers back-and-forth and improves your chance of getting a qualified report that fits the chosen purpose.
 Use this one-page structure and store it in one shared folder.

 1. Identity: item counts, object type, and whether this is a full set or partial set.